ChicagoAcademyofSciences/data-cleaning/workflows/accession-matching.markdown

   - In some cases, donor agents did not match between the Arctos accession record and the inventoried specimen data.
 These records were flagged and additional research done to confirm or otherwise explain.
 Where confirmation was impossible, the project technician left notes documenting his research and decision.

   - In cases where multiple accession numbers were applied to the same specimen these rows were flagged and researched further, with notes documenting any research and decision.

-## Tracking progress against Arctos accession information

-[Arctos accession data in OpenRefine](../working-files/Mala_ACCNArctos_2017-05-23.csv) was used to track whether or not an accession had shown up in the inventory data or not.
-The project technician indicated this by tagging accessions as either "done" or "done-not found in spreadsheet."

 ## Reintegrating accession matching data into master data (malacology)